MFA fatigue attack sends multiple texts to user

-In this post we cover a new threat called push-bombing so that if it happens to you or your team, you know what to do.
+In this post we cover a new threat called MFA fatigue attacks, also known as push-bombing, so that if it happens to you or your team, you know what to do.

 With 2FA, receiving a notification is a normal part of the login process.
 It’s something you are familiar with.